 I now own a wetsuit that’s so tight, it pushes all my body fat up into my face.

 Sunday morning arrives.
 I text my friend to say I’ll be there at 9am and she’s happy so I get happy and yey, we’re off (yes, still panicking).

-I turn up at 9.
-Rather than get changed on the seafront, I’ve pre-squished myself into the wetsuit because I have to wrestle handfuls of fat into the right bits of suit and no one wants to see that.
+I turn up at 9, pre-squished into the wetsuit because no one wants to watch the neoprene/bodyfat wrestle.
 A couple of friends are milling about on the slip and the air temp is already 18 degrees.
 My body is cooking.
-I wonder which bits of my skin the never-used-before wetsuit (oh God, this is SUCH a bad idea) might chafe and a friend rubs some sort of waxy lubricant on the back of my neck.
-(Friendship gold.)
+I wonder which bits of skin my never-used-before wetsuit (oh God, this is SUCH a bad idea) might chafe and a friend rubs some sort of waxy lubricant on the back of my neck.

 By 9:15am I’m a boil-in-the-bag human.
-I decide to dunk myself in the sea to cool off and test the suit.
-I hobble down the slip and hop in and there is something VERY WRONG WITH THE SEA.
-Seriously, it stinks.
-Whaaaaat?
-So it’s just a raft of slightly rotten seaweed and the world isn’t broken but, ew… I hop out, and now I’m the woman who smells weird.
+I decide to dunk myself in the sea to cool off, so I hobble down the slip and plop in, but there’s something VERY WRONG WITH THE SEA.
+It stinks.
+It’s just a raft of slightly rotten seaweed and the world isn’t broken but, ew… I hop out, and now I smell.

-Loads of people show up to swim (57 – whoo!) or watch (hundreds).
-There are bacon butties and cakes for spectators (and swimmers after).
-It’s sunny and the bay looks GORGEOUS.
+Fifty-seven swimmers and hundreds of spectators show up.
+There are bacon butties and cakes for sale, it’s sunny, and the bay looks GORGEOUS.
 Everyone’s excited or nervous or both.
-The sea is flat calm and shiny and could not be more beautiful.
+The sea’s flat calm.
 The gear pole looks close (liar).
 We all put on our numbered yellow swim hats and the honky thing honks and Logan counts down from ten and we’re IN.